 I have to admit I took a pause.
 To be completely honest, I was not 100% confident.
 Most people who know me probably find that hard to believe.
 In public, I confidently work out in only a sports bra and leggings.
 I try to maintain balance in a hectic and blessed life (while raising my seven children).
 I work out and eat extremely healthy.

 From an intellectual point of view, I grasp the idea that no one “body” is perfect.
-Body function is not based on perfection but, rather, it is a balance of flexibly, strength, and cardiovascular health to be able to perform at our peak in any given activity.
+Body function is not based on perfection but, rather, it is a balance of flexibility, strength, and cardiovascular health to be able to perform at our peak in any given activity.

 Science tells us that humans have three basic body types: ectomorphs who have a thinner body frame, endomorphs who have a larger body frame, and mesomorphs who are somewhere in-between.
 Women also tend to accumulate fat in two different zones, the apple shape around the waistline or the pear shape around the hips.
-In fact, according the American Medical Association, the waist-to-hip ratio is a more powerful predictor of heart disease than Body Mass Index.
+In fact, according to the American Medical Association, the waist-to-hip ratio is a more powerful predictor of heart disease than Body Mass Index.

 With so many factors influencing the shape of our bodies, it would be impossible to be “perfect”!
 Health is a much more important focus than the appearance of our bodies.
 Being able to enjoy life and activities without fatigue, shortness of breath, or body aches and pains should be our goal.